fangwenji/fangwenji.github.io/content/publication/survey/index.md

 ---
-title: "AssertLLM: Generating Hardware Verification Assertions from Design Specifications via Multi-LLMs"
+title: "A Survey of Circuit Foundation Model: Foundation AI Models for VLSI Circuit Design and EDA"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Zhiyuan Yan #
-- admin #
+- admin
-- Mengming Li
+- Jing Wang
-- Min Li
+- Yao Lu
 - Shang Liu
+- Yuchao Wu
+- Yuzhe Ma
 - Zhiyao Xie
-- Hongce Zhang
-author_notes:
-- "Equal contribution"
-- "Equal contribution"

 # Author notes (optional)

-date: "2025-01-15T00:00:00Z"
+date: "2025-03-29T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2025-01-15T00:00:00Z"
+publishDate: "2025-03-29T00:00:00Z"

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;